 WHAT TO DO:

-This is on basis of Neuro-Linguistic Programming technique (NLP).
+This step is based on the Neuro-Linguistic Programming technique (NLP).

 You should choose an object in your room that when you see it after waking up, it reminds you of remembering your dreams.